Prodigy-Hacking/ProdigyMathGameHacking/Yama's Master Cheat Menu/README.md

 To Use, simply go to the "Bookmarklet" file, and make it a bookmarklet, or just copy and paste the raw script from the file "Hack Menu Script(Important!)"

-Make sure Wills Cheat Menu dropwdown is DOWN, meaning you can see the hacks from it!
+Make sure Wills Cheat Menu dropwdown is DOWN, meaning you can see the hacks from it.
 This lets you put in the Master Cheat Menu without a problem!